-Taking trains in China can be challenging for families travelling with kids.
-But if you really have a low budget or want to experience train ride in China, it's a good idea to combine air travel with some comfortable train rides.
+Taking trains in China can be challenging for families traveling with kids.
+But if you really have a low budget or want to experience a train ride in China, it's a good idea to combine air travel with some comfortable train rides.
 Still, some prep work shall be done.
 Here are some tips to make your train trip with kids a smooth one.

 Note: tickets usually can be purchased 10-20 days (subject to rules and regulations) prior to departure.

-Soft Sleeper is comparatively expensive but is wonderful for family with kids.
-Both you and your kids will feel comfortable at a 2- bunk or 4-bunk private compartment with a locking door.
+Soft Sleeper is comparatively expensive but is wonderful for a family with kids.
+Both you and your kids will feel comfortable in a 2- bunk or 4-bunk private compartment with a locking door.
 There are even individual TV and outlet for your laptop in some newer trains.
-In Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
+In the Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
 Pricing is based on bunk position.
-The bottom bunk is the relatively expensive (I suppose because you don't need to climb up).
+The bottom bunk is relatively expensive (I suppose because you don't need to climb up).

 In China, tickets for children are priced according to their height.

 1. Children shorter than 1.2 meters (3.9 feet) in height can travel free when accompanied by an adult, although they do not have their own seats or bunks.
-But if they need a hard/soft seat, the ticket can be purchased at half the full fare; whereas if they need a bunk, a hard/soft sleeper ticket for kid (regardless of their heights) needs to be purchased at full fare.
+But if they need a hard/soft seat, the ticket can be purchased at half the full fare; whereas if they need a bunk, a hard/soft sleeper ticket for kids (regardless of their heights) needs to be purchased at full fare.
 If there are two or more accompanied children under 1.2 meters in height, only one child enjoys a free ride and the rest will have to buy tickets.

-Note: There are lines for measuring height of children at train stations.
+Note: There are lines for measuring the height of children at train stations.
 A child's height is measured with shoes being removed.
-So it is possible that your child is asked to measure height and fill price difference if his/her height is around 1.2 or 1.5 meters.
+So it is possible that your child is asked to measure the height and fill price difference if his/her height is around 1.2 or 1.5 meters.

 There are several types of trains in China according to their speed, including "G" (High-speed Rail), "D" (Electric Multiple Units Trains), "C" (Intercity EMU Trains), "Z" (Direct Express Trains), "T" (Express Trains) and "K" (Fast Trains), "L "(Temporary Train) and PuKuai or PuKe.
-Comfortable and high-speed, G, C&D trains are awesome ways for family with kids to have an enjoyable train ride.
+Comfortable and high-speed, G, C&D trains are awesome ways for a family with kids to have an enjoyable train ride.

 The temperature on the train is usually very different from that outside.
 So dress your child in layers if possible.
-Bring a spare coat/sweater and short-sleeved shirt.
+Bring a spare coat/sweater and a short-sleeved shirt.